mpsonntag/snippets/notes/worksconf/201907_RDMCourse.md

     annex directly if you want to use branches with annex. -> but does a branch merge on the server then properly move the annexed data?

+[T] RDM ... for the next one include python environments and docker in the
+      presentation at least or a short introduction.